zlaski/loudgain/README.md

 # loudgain

+_**Imortant note:** I don’t currently have enough time to work on loudgain, but I intend to come back and take care of all the great suggestions and PR’s you made!
+In the meantime, I’d be happy if someone really knowledgeable could help, ideally someone who could explain a) how to set up a co-maintainership here, b) would take care of some issues & PR’s, and c) probably be able to make this an official Debian/Ubuntu/Mint package.
+Thanks for all your support!_

 **loudgain** is a versatile ReplayGain 2.0 loudness normalizer, based on the EBU R128/ITU BS.1770 standard (-18 LUFS) and supports FLAC/Ogg/MP2/MP3/MP4/M4A/ALAC/Opus/ASF/WMA/WAV/WavPack/AIFF/APE audio files.
 It uses the well-known `mp3gain` commandline syntax but will never modify the actual audio data.

 Just what you ever wanted: The best of mp3gain, ReplayGain 2.0 and Linux combined. **Spread the word!**